|Boats in City Island—by Terry Ballard via Flickr|

 A small residential community just 15 miles

-outside Manhattan, City Island clocks in at just under .4 square miles, about
+outside Manhattan, City Island clocks in at about

-1.5 miles long and .5 miles wide.
-With the look and feel of a small New England fishing village, this quaint Bronx destination has a population of about 4,500, and many others flock to the island on weekends.
+1.5 miles long and 0.5 mile wide.
+With the look and feel of a small New England fishing village, this quaint Bronx destination has a population of about 4,500 and many others flock to the island on weekends.
 Situated at the westernmost tip of the Long Island

 Sound, once you hit City Island, wherever you go you will be just minutes from the water.